 The Loot Crate idea, which I disparaged in a blog posting in December of last year, is that people will subscribe to receive a monthly box of "goodies," none of these goodies being items for which the person subscribing has any specific need or demonstrated desire.
 The need or desire is much more general: I just want to consume!!

-Last year, I prescribed the "Story of Stuff" video as an antidote to anyone who felt that he or she might be afflicted with, or might be susceptible to, this kind of galloping consumptionism.
-That "Story of Stuff" video still should work.
+Last year, I prescribed the "Story of Stuff" video as an antidote to anyone who felt that she or he might be afflicted with, or might be susceptible to, this kind of galloping consumptionism.
+That "Story of Stuff" video should still work.

-I must say, however, that the infection seems to be spreading.
-In the November 15, 2015 "Style" section of the San Francisco Chronicle, Tony Bravo authored an article titled, "Life Upon Delivery."
+I must say, however, that the infection does seem to be spreading.
+In the November 15, 2015, "Style" section of the San Francisco Chronicle, Tony Bravo authored an article titled, "Life Upon Delivery."
 Online, the title is, "Can man live by box alone?"
 As it turns out, Loot Crate is just the tip of the iceberg.
 Bravo lists at least thirteen different "box services" that provide subscribers with what amounts to a life guided into "curated consumption."